-Prof. Javier Fernández de Bobadilla is a Ikerbasque Research Professor at the Basque Centre for Applied Mathematics (BCAM).
+Prof. Javier Fernández de Bobadilla is a lecturer at the Basque Centre for Applied Mathematics (BCAM).
 He holds a PhD in mathematics from the University of Nijmegen and from the Complutense University of Madrid.
 He is a member of the Institute for Advanced Studies in Princeton.
-He is the Head Researcher in two ERC-Starting and ERC-Consolidator projects at the European Research Council.
+He is the Head Researcher for two projects, ERC-Starting and ERC-Consolidator, of the European Research Council.
 His principal scientific results include a counterexample of a conjecture by O. Zariski and the demonstration of a conjecture by J. Nash (the latter together with M. Pe Pereira).

 Prof. María Ángeles Gil Álvarez holds a degree and PhD in Mathematics.
-Her research has focused on Statistics and Information and Decision theories, mainly oriented towards the analysis of fuzzy data (with a 20 month postdoctoral stay at the University of California in Berkeley with Professor Lofti Zadeh, the father of Fuzzy Logic).
+Her research has focused on Statistics and Information and Decision theories, mainly geared towards the analysis of fuzzy data (with a 20 month post-doctoral stay at the University of California in Berkeley with Professor Lofti Zadeh, the father of Fuzzy Logic).
 She is a member of editorial committees of JCR magazines as well as of scientific and evaluation committees.
 The most closely related areas to her work are Mathematics and Computer Science.
 She won the Medalla de Plata 2014 del Principado de Asturias (2014 Prince of Asturias Silver Medal) and she has been an IFSA Fellow since 2015.